Information for Primary Care Providers

-- Been concerned about a parents or caregiver's stress or possible depression, but not been able to ask due to lack of time, screening tools, or referral resources?
+- Been concerned about a child’s development, but not been able to screen them for developmental delay due to lack of time, competing healthcare priorities, or access to standardized screening tools?

-- Been concerned that parental issues may be negatively impacting the current and future social and emotional development of a child you are seeing?
+- Been concerned that parental stress may be negatively impacting the current and future social and emotional development of a child you are seeing?

 Iowa's 1st Five Healthy Mental Development Initiative serves as a national model for continued investment in children's mental health.
-Research tells us that a significant portion of young children are not receiving adequate developmental surveillance and screening.
-1st Five assists medical practices in implementing recommended surveillance and screening tools.
-When developmental or behavioral concerns, family stress or caregiver depression is identified by a child's primary care provider, the provider sends a referral to the local 1st Five Developmental Support Specialist, who then assists in linking the family to appropriate services.
-Once the family is connected to services, the developmental support specialist follows up with the referring physician regarding the status of the referral.
+Research tells us that a significant portion of young children are not receiving adequate surveillance and developmental screening.
+1st Five assists medical practices in implementing recommended surveillance and developmental screening tools.
+When developmental or behavioral concerns, family stress or caregiver depression are identified by a child's primary care provider through surveillance and developmental screening processes, the provider completes the 1st Five Referral Form and sends the referral to their local 1st Five agency.
+A 1st Five Developmental Support Specialist then assists in linking the referred child to appropriate early intervention services.
+Once the client is connected to services, the Developmental Support Specialist follows up with the referring physician regarding the status of the referral.
 Public and private providers partner to design a process for assessment, referral and follow-up that effectively and efficiently assures children receive needed services.